pschleger/workflow-canvas/.augment/rules/testing.md

 # Testing Rules

-**Rule Type**: Always
-**Description**: Comprehensive testing standards and practices that must be followed for all code changes, bug fixes, and feature implementations.
+Comprehensive testing standards and practices that must be followed for all code changes, bug fixes, and feature implementations.

 ## Test-Driven Development (TDD)